badams97/Sprayer_Chassis_Features/README.md

 Displayed below, this detailed project workflow accurately describes the **overall process** for this investigation.
 The main steps in this procedure include the following:

-_1. Organized Folder Structure_
+1. Organized Folder Structure
 2. Selection of Features to Analyze
-_3. Extract and Filter Necessary Data Signals_
+3. Extract and Filter Necessary Data Signals
 4. Descriptive Analysis
-_5. Data Exploration and Visualization_
+5. Data Exploration and Visualization
 6. Machine Learning Application
-_7. Feature Importance Quantification_
+7. Feature Importance Quantification
 8. Summary Report

 ![image](PNG/updated_project_workflow.PNG "Workflow Diagram")